Logilin/set-time-script/README.md

 ## Recipes

 A Yocto Project recipe is present with a `sysvinit` startup script.
-You can copy this file into a custom layer.
+You can copy the `set-time_1.0.bb` file directly into a custom layer.

 ## Licences

 The `set-time.sh` script and the Yocto Project recipe are distributed under GPLv.2 license terms.
 The present documention is distributed under Creative Commons 4.0 CC-By-Sa.

 ## Author